 The objective of the S&P 500 index strategy is to tax-efficiently track the S&P 500 Index, with a tracking error (defined as annualized standard deviation of the portfolio's monthly returns relative to the S&P 500) of 100 basis points or less.
-The percent ownership of any company is limited to 5% of market value, unless the company's representation in the S&P 500 Index is greater than 5%.
-If the company's representation in the S&P 500 Index is greater than 5%, then the portfolio can hold up to that percentage, subject to a 10% limit.
+The percent ownership of any company shall not exceed the greater of 5% of the portfolio's market value or 0.50% more than the weight of the company in the S&P 500 Index at any time.